BucketOSoftware/playshader-one/README.md

 **EARLY: Expect breaking changes!**

-The shader is being developed alongside a game project, so development is currently focused on the needs of that game. `TODO: Add a roadmap.` Please feel free to open an issue if you encounter any problems using the shader with Three.js.
+The shader is being developed alongside a game project, so development is currently focused on the needs of that game.
+Check [the roadmap on GitHub] for the current status.
+Please feel free to open an issue if you encounter any problems using the shader with Three.js.

+[the roadmap on GitHub]: https://github.com/BucketOSoftware/playshader-one/milestone/2

 ## Usage